-Libretto by the composer, based on a story from the Apocrypha (E,G)
+Libretto by the composer, based on the story “Susannah and the Elders” from the Apocrypha (E,G)

 Florida State University, Tallahassee, FL

 Lynn Orr, director

 Company: Florida State University